elenacramer/HR_Analysis/README.md

 <br />

-The dataset is imbalanced, meaning we have an unequal class distribution:
+We have an unequal class distribution:

 <br />